catskul/tizen-heaptrack/WINDOWS_GUI_BUILD.md

 ### Microsoft Visual Studio 2017

 Microsoft Visual Studio 2017 (<https://www.visualstudio.com/downloads>) or higher is required (Community Edition can be used).
-The components “VC++ 2017 v141 toolset (x86, x64)” and “MSBuild” must be installed (select them in Visual Studio installer).
+“Desktop development with C++” workload must be selected in Visual Studio installer as well as the “VC++ 2017 v141 toolset (x86, x64)” and “MSBuild” components (see Individual components | Compilers, build tools, and runtimes).

 ### Boost libraries